survivejs/webpack-book/manuscript/advanced_techniques/configuring_react.md

 After these steps your development setup should support hot loading.
 It is one of those features that makes development a little faster.

+T> If you want to optimize your production build, consider studying Babel presets such as [babel-preset-react-optimize](https://www.npmjs.com/package/babel-preset-react-optimize).

 ### Configuring Redux

 In order to configure Redux reducers to support hot loading, we need to implement Webpack's hot loading protocol.
 Webpack provides a hook known as `module.hot.accept`.
 It gets called whenever Webpack detects a change.
 This allows you to reload and patch your code.